michaelbakshandeh/calendar-project/index.md

 ![Ethics](./img/ethics.jpg)

-This process was the first time that I have ever both collected and analyzed data.
+This process was the first time that I both collected and analyzed data.
 It is interesting to reflect on what I learned being on both side of the data analysis process.

 First, as some who provides data, I feel that our data should be anonymized (ie, my name should not be given out with my data) whenever